Cruise Ship Tips and Gratuities – An Emotive Issue

 At the end of the day it is you choice as to whether or not you pay gratuities automatically on-board, or pay gratuities in cash.
 It is important to remember that most crew members rely on tips to subsidize their basic pay and will go out of their way to make sure you have a wonderful time on-board.
 To be fair to the crew always think twice and remember the service you have enjoyed before you consider removing gratuities from your bill.

-You will also find that some cruises lines offer “All Inclusive Fares” where everything (well almost) is included, including Gratuities.
+You will also find that an increasing number of cruises lines offer “All Inclusive Fares” where everything (well almost) is included, including Gratuities.

-Companies who operate “All Inclusive Packages” include Seabourn, Silversea, Regent Seven Seas Cruises, Crystal Cruises and a few other Cruise Lines.
+Companies who operate on an “All Inclusive ” basis include Seabourn, Silversea, Regent Seven Seas Cruises, Crystal Cruises and a few other Cruise Lines.
 Always make sure you understand the gratuity policy at the time of booking.
+If you do choose to go on a “Pay As You Go” plan, then expect a huge Gratuities Bill plus more as everything else you buy on board will attract a service charge of between 15% and 20%

-We always try go go “All Inclusive” as you don’t get any unexpected surprises at the enbd of your cruise.
+We always try go go “All Inclusive” and that way you don’t get any unexpected surprises at the end of your cruise.